jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton-ejb/README.md

 What is it?
 -----------

-This is an example to demonstrate the deployment of a Service that is wrapped with the SingletonService decorater to be a cluster wide singleton service.
+This example demonstrates the deployment of a Service that is wrapped with the SingletonService decorater to be a cluster wide singleton service.

 The example is composed of 2 maven projects with a shared parent.
 The projects are as follows: